prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>EXPERIMENTAL: alertmanagerConfiguration specifies the global Alertmanager configuration.
+<p>EXPERIMENTAL: alertmanagerConfiguration specifies the configuration of Alertmanager.
 If defined, it takes precedence over the <code>configSecret</code> field.
 This field may change in future releases.</p>
 </td>